 In order to study and evaluate how population densities could be classified and appropriate pipe hoop stress limits could be established, the Section 8 Committee formed a subgroup to address this problem.
-The subgroup elected to use a $\frac{1}{2}$ mile corridor with the pipeline in the centerline and establish areas of population density within the corridor in running miles along the pipeline.
+The subgroup elected to use a 1⁄2 mile corridor with the pipeline in the centerline and establish areas of population density within the corridor in running miles along the pipeline.
 An aerial survey of many miles of existing major pipelines was made to see what percentages of these pipelines would be impacted by areas of population density where lower stress levels should be applied to enhance public safety.
 A consulting engineering firm was engaged to evaluate the results.
 At the time of this study, it was found that about 5% of the total pipelines surveyed would be impacted by population density requiring stress levels below 72% SMYS.
-The subgroup determined that the population density in the $\frac{1}{2}$ mile corridor traversed by the pipeline should be evaluated according to a building count along 1 mile and 10 mile sections to establish a population index to define hoop stress limits.
-From this study it was needed:
+The subgroup determined that the population density in the 1⁄2 mile corridor traversed by the pipeline should be evaluated according to a building count along 1 mile and 10 mile sections to establish a population index to define hoop stress limits.
+From this study it was determined that the following class location categorization based on a population density index was needed:

-Class 1, (72% SMYS) Sparsely Populated Areas Class 2, (60% SMYS) Moderately Developed Areas Class 3, (50% SMYS) Developed Residential and Commercial Class 4, (40% SMYS) Heavy Traffic and Multistory Buildings
+''' Class 1, (72% SMYS) Sparsely Populated Areas Class 2, (60% SMYS) Moderately Developed Areas Class 3, (50% SMYS) Developed Residential and Commercial Class 4, (40% SMYS) Heavy Traffic and Multistory Buildings '''